-On August 2, 2016, Seattle residents voted to approve a new housing levy worth $290 million over the course of seven years to help support affordable housing.
-This levy, also called Seattle Proposition Number 1, passed with an impressive 68% of voters casting their ballots in favor of the increased housing levy.
-Local lawmakers are applauding city residents for voting to “put their money where their hearts are” by supporting the levy that will build or help fix and maintain more than 2,150 affordable housing units.
+On August 2, 2016, Seattle residents voted to approve a new housing levy.
+It’s worth is $290 million over the course of seven years to help support affordable housing.
+This levy, Seattle Proposition Number 1, passed with an impressive 68% of voters casting their ballots in favor of the increased housing levy.
+Local lawmakers are applauding city residents for voting to “put their money where their hearts are.”
+By supporting this levy, it will build or help fix and maintain more than 2,150 affordable housing units.

 A Historical Perspective on Housing Levies in Seattle

-While previous levies and bonds have helped fund over 12,500 affordable apartments, the number of homeless and those struggling to stay off the streets makes it clear that there is still great need for affordable housing and housing subsidies.
-These funds created by the newly passed levy will help ensure that those who are most vulnerable, such as young families, families with special needs members, and the recently homeless will have affordable shelter despite the ever-increasing price of home ownership.
+While previous levies and bonds have helped fund over 12,500 affordable apartments, the number of homeless and those struggling to stay off the streets increase.
+This makes it clear that there is still great need for affordable housing and housing subsidies.
+These funds created by the newly passed levy will help ensure that those who are most vulnerable.
+This includes young families, families with special needs members, and the recently homeless will have affordable shelter despite the ever-increasing price of home ownership.

-In addition to the affordable housing rental units, these levies have helped to provide home purchase assistance to first time homeowners from low- and middle-income families and home repair assistance to homeowners in the same income brackets.
-These funds make residents and citizens of Seattle feel like a part of the city via homeownership, making them more likely to invest in their community via their home, their spending habits, and their volunteer time.
+In addition to the affordable housing rental units, these levies have helped to provide home purchase assistance to first time homeowners from low- and middle-income families.
+They also provide home repair assistance to homeowners in the same income brackets.
+These funds make residents and citizens of Seattle feel like a part of the city via homeownership.
+When residents feel like they belong, they’re more likely to invest in their community via their home, their spending habits, and their volunteer time.

 For those who own homes in the Seattle area, the passage of a new levy means an increased financial burden in the form of taxes.
 However, in terms of cost, the 2016 housing levy will have minimal impact on residents.

 The levy, as it was passed, provides for the collection and dispensing of $290 million over the course of seven years.
 This means that the impact on the average homeowner will be minimal.
-For those who own a home in Seattle that is worth $480,000, their contribution to this levy will amount to $122 annually for seven years, or $10.17 each month.
-For the cost of two coffee drinks a month, local residents can know that their property taxes are going to maintain existing, and create new, affordable housing for low- and middle-wage employees.
+For those who own a home in Seattle worth $480,000, their contribution to this levy will amount to $122 annually for seven years.
+This also calculates to $10.17 each month.
+For the cost of two coffee drinks a month, local residents can know that their property taxes are going to maintain existing.
+Not only that, they create new, affordable housing for low- and middle-wage employees.

-This, in turn, will help reduce indigence and homelessness in the area, preventing homeless encampments from popping up and impacting home values or the safety and livability of an area.
-Additionally, the increase in homeownership and community investment aims to spur a greater sense of community within the city, leading to increased community and city pride and possibly even reduction in crimes.
+This, in turn, will help reduce indigence and homelessness in the area.
+It will prevent homeless encampments from popping up and impacting home values or the safety of an area.
+Additionally, the increase in homeownership and community investment aims to spur a greater sense of community.
+This will lead to increased community and city pride, and possibly even reduction in crimes.

-Overall, the 2016 Housing Levy aims to be a positive addition, both for those who have need of affordable housing and those in a position to help fund it.
+Overall, the 2016 Housing Levy aims to be a positive addition.
+It’s a win-win for those who have need of affordable housing and those in a position to help fund it.
 What do you think?